SHASHWAT13244/CODSOFT/README.md

 # CODSOFT
 for my virtual internship at codsoft .
 I have completed tasks given for my internship as a Web Developer in CodSoft .
-Acknowledgements I would like to extend my heartfelt thanks to the following individuals and organizations:
+Acknowledgements I would like to extend my heartfelt thanks to :-

 Codsoft Team: For providing me with the opportunity to intern and gain valuable hands-on experience in WEB development.
 Your guidance and support have been instrumental in my learning journey.